jiachoi-ds/Object-Detection-YOLOv4/README.md

 <h1> Realtime Object Detection using YOLOv4</h1>

 ### Description
-> Objective: To recognize the shoe part in real-time and determine the process of the part.
+- Objective: To recognize the shoe part in real-time and determine the process of the part.
-> POC(Proof of Concept): Recognize the swoosh of Nike shoes and distinguish how to assemble the parts.
+- POC(Proof of Concept): Recognize the swoosh of Nike shoes and distinguish how to assemble the parts.

 ### Process
-1. Data Preparation
+**1. Data Preparation**

     1.1 Data Collection
     - I collected Nike shoes images using Google.(Data Crawling)

     1.2 Data Annotation
     - Data needs to be annotated according to YOLO Format.
     - We manually label the swoosh part of the shoes with a square box using LabelImg Tool(Reference).